-Tickmill is a CFD and ETD broker that was established in 2014 and operates globally from its headquarters in London.
-As a global broker it is regulated by several entities, including the Financial Conduct Authority in the UK.
-This top tier regulation adds an extra level of trust and a perception of safety to the broker.
+Tickmill is a CFD and ETD broker that was established in 2014, with global operations and offices in different locations, such as London, Limassol and Cape Town.
+As a global broker, it is regulated by several entities, including the Financial Conduct Authority (FCA) in the UK and the Cyprus Securities and Exchange Commission (CySEC) in the EU.

 European traders fall under the regulation of the Cyprus Securities and Exchange Commission (CySEC), with license number 278/15.
 The broker also complies with the Financial Instruments Directive 2014/65/EU or MiFID II.

 Tickmill is also regulated by the Labuan Financial Services Authority (Labuan FSA) in Malaysia and the Financial Sector Conduct Authority (FSCA) in South Africa.